IgniteUI/igniteui-docfx/en/components/grids_templates/row_adding.md

 - The Default position row add UI is below the row that the end user clicked the add row button for.

-- The grid scrolls to fully display the add row UI automatically.
+- The @@igComponent scrolls to fully display the add row UI automatically.

 - The overlay for the add row UI maintains its position during scrolling.